2004 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Price realizations highlight the significant impact of different grade on collector valuations.
+Price realizations highlight the significant impact of different grades on collector valuations.

 Recent market trends demonstrate increasing awareness of Denver’s production characteristics.